joshmarinacci/meowlang/blog3/blog3.md

 ```

-Now we can parse code like, which will return the value of the last line (23).
+Now we can parse code like this, which will return the value of the last line (23).
 ```
 {
   x=4*5